 |Heat capacity||44.036 J mol−1 K−1|

 Owing to the presence of a triple bond, it is more unsaturated hydrocarbon than ethylene.
 It formed addition products with two or four univalent atoms or groups.
 The triple bond consists of one sigma and two pi-bonds to form a linear molecule.

 Therefore, CH≡CH adds to the hydrogen atom in the presence of the chemical catalyst.
 The reaction process in the two stages by the preparation of alkenes and alkanes.
 But we use a suitable catalyst like Lindlar’s catalyst for the conversion of alkyne to alkene.
 Lindlar’s catalyst consists of Pd-CaCO3 partially poisoned with lead acetate.
 But the better catalyst for this conversion process is Pd- BaSO4 partially poisoned with quinoline.

 Uses of acetylene

-- It is not only uses in an oxy-acetylene torch or welding material setup.
+- It is not only used in an oxy-acetylene torch or welding material setup.

 - In the chemical industry, for the preparation of synthetic rubber and plastic bottles we used C2H2.

-- Acetylene added to hydrogen cyanide in presence of a cuprous chloride catalyst to form vinyl cyanides.
+- Acetylene is added to hydrogen cyanide in presence of a cuprous chloride catalyst to form vinyl cyanides.
 It is used for the manufacture of Buna synthetic rubber.
 This is the copolymer of vinyl cyanide and butadiene.

 - Vinyl acetate compounds in chemistry are manufactured by passing the mixture of C2H2 and CH3COOH vapor over zinc acetate on charcoal at about 170°C. This acetylene compound is used in the plastic industry for making plastic bottles and toys.